15 Tips on How to Stop Being Possessive in Relationships

 2. Be open about insecurities

-In a possessive relationship, it is vital to share with your partner how you feel, but don’t blame them for what’s going on in your life.
+In a possessive relationship, it is vital to share how you feel with your partner, but don’t blame them for what’s going on in your life.

 If you tell them why you behave in specific ways and acknowledge that you’re trying to change your habits, they can do their part by avoiding situations/behavior that may trigger you.